 The suit trousers have reverse pleats, most likely double reverse pleats.
 If these trousers follow the suit trousers from the film they have a tapered leg, turn-ups and take a belt.

 Brosnan’s white shirt is from Sulka and has a semi-spread collar and double cuffs.
-His red tie with a small neat pattern is also likely to be from Sulka, and he makes it in a tight four-in-hand knot with a dimple.
+His red tie with a small check is from Turnbull & Asser, identified by The Bond Vivant.
+He makes it in a tight four-in-hand knot with a dimple.
 He wears a white handkerchief puffed in his breast pocket.